-Why not start things off with a receiving line instead?
-Play your music of choice and stand together while welcoming each guest to the wedding.
-Once everyone has sat down, “you can have the officiant walk up to you and your fiance.
-Or [the two of you] can walk each other up to the altar to meet the officiant,” says Lee.
+Play your choice of music and stand together while welcoming each guest to the wedding.
+Once everyone has sat down, have the officiant walk up to you and your fiance.
+Or, walk with each other down the aisle and meet the officiant at the altar.

-If you want to skip the traditional father-daughter walk down the aisle but still want to include your parents, “you might use [your parents] as part of your wedding party or have them read something during the ceremony,” says Lee.
-Your father could also walk your mother down the aisle.
+If you want to skip the traditional father-daughter walk down the aisle but still want to include your parents, just use them as part of the wedding party.